 He’s going to live.
 You were fast enough to save him.

 Tony realised that the four of them were down to three and looked around for Jean.
-He saw her inside the kitchen, standing in the middle of the black half of the floor.
-She’d taken off her hoodie and when Tony stood on tiptoe to see through the window, he watched as she laid it over poor Kevin and straightened up again.
+He spotted her standing inside the kitchen, right in the middle of the black half of the floor.
+She’d taken off her hoodie, and when Tony stood on tiptoe to see through the window, he watched as she laid it over Kevin and straightened up again.
 The body didn’t look much more peaceful; the clothes and hair were completely ashen black in colour and Tony could barely distinguish any facial features, but he knew better than to say anything.
 He willed himself to focus on the two people he’d managed to save, rather than the three he hadn’t.

 Tony had expected that Jean would stand and mourn for a while, but as soon as she’d placed her jumper she limped back towards the kitchen window and Tony helped her climb through.
 Jean’s sobs were ragged and her shoulders were shaking uncontrollably, but her eyes were shining with determination and anger.
 Tony couldn’t even see any tears on her cheeks.

 He was shocked to feel a wave of admiration for Jean; she’d had her heart broken, her leg crippled and her best friend killed all in the space of one afternoon, and she still hadn’t gone to pieces over it.
-When Tony thought he was going to lose Dave, he’d felt like his life had no purpose anymore and was relatively close to hurling himself from a top-floor window.
+If he’d been in her position, he probably would have hurled himself from the top-floor window by now.

 The two of them sat down with Gerry and Dave on the driveway, and Tony was surprised to see that the soot on Gerry’s face and neck was streaked with tears.
-Nobody asked him what was wrong, because any idiot could see that everything was wrong, but Gerry started speaking anyway.
+Nobody asked him what was wrong, because even a complete idiot could see that everything was wrong, but Gerry started speaking anyway.

 “Not many people knew this, but...um...
 Travis was one of my oldest friends,” he said.
 “We went to college together.”

-Tony said nothing, but Jean put a hand on Gerry’s and gave him a sad smile.
+Tony said nothing, but Jean put a hand on Gerry’s without making eye contact.
+She didn’t need to say anything at all.

 He squeezed his eyes shut and didn’t say anything else.
-After a few minutes of silence (save for the soft sound of Dave’s breathing) Jean picked up where Gerry had left off.
+After a few minutes of silence, apart from the soft sound of Dave’s breathing, Jean picked up where Gerry had left off.

 “I didn’t know Kevin for that long,” Jean said, “but I still felt like he was one of my only genuine friends.
 We were always put together on location, so he knew a lot of what was going on between me and...Andy.”
 She spat out the name of her ex-boyfriend like it was poisonous.
 “Kevin was always there for me when nobody else seemed to care.
 He was the only person I trusted, and now he’s gone.
 I got the impression sometimes that he... that he wanted to be more than friends, but he never bothered me with it.”

 “That’s why I fell out with Andy,” said Jean.
-“He thought I was cheating on him.
-He hated Kevin.
+“He was so paranoid that he actually thought I was cheating on him.
+Andy hated Kevin.
 It was far too late by the time I realised that Andy was a jerk.”

-Tony smiled at her sadly.
-“Way too late,” he said, watching as Gerry got up and climbed back into the kitchen.
+“Way too late,” Tony said, watching as Gerry got up and climbed back into the kitchen.
 When he came back, he didn’t have his jacket on any more, and Tony didn’t need to look inside to know it was with Travis.

 Why?
 Three people have died in two hours.
 You should be crying.

-Tony thought he must just be too shocked to cry, but inwardly he felt strangely calm.
-He was sitting less than twenty feet from three dead bodies, and yet he found himself feeling relieved instead of frightened.
-Even the officious producer hadn’t deserved to get his face exploded, but Tony could think of people who were less deserving than he’d been.
-Tony was definitely sad that Travis and Kevin were dead, but deep down, he’d rather it was them than Gerry or Dave.
+Tony thought he must have just been too shocked to cry, but inwardly, he felt strangely calm.
+Even the producer hadn’t deserved to come to such a hideous end, but Tony could think of people who were less deserving than he’d been.
+He registered a decent amount of sadness at the deaths of Travis and Kevin, but he still couldn’t help feeling relieved that it had been them, rather than Gerry or Dave.

-Tony watched as Jean and Gerry held each other’s hands and cried for their friends.
-Jean’s other hand was curled into a fist.
+He watched as Jean and Gerry held each other’s hands and cried for their friends, noticing that Jean’s other hand was curled into a fist.
 Tony still didn’t feel the need to cry, but nonetheless he reached out and took Dave’s hand from where it lay on the ground.

 Dave inhaled sharply, and Tony’s heart skipped a beat, but his friend still didn’t wake up.